sayuj1/GuessingNumber/README.md

-# GuessingNumber
+# Guessing Number Game
-A simple guessing number game implemented in c#
+A simple guessing number game implemented in C# .NET

 Main Menu of the game